mitya/rails-compact-template/Readme.md

     ruby seeds.rb

-All the static files should be in `public`, views directly in the `views` folder, and the assets directly in the `assets` folder.
+All the static files should be in teh `public`, views directly in the `views` folder, and the assets directly in the `assets` folder.